huggingface/lerobot/examples/7_get_started_with_real_robot.md

   -p outputs/train/act_koch_test/checkpoints/last/pretrained_model
 ```

+As you can see, it's almost the same command as previously used to record your training dataset.
+Two things changed:
+1. There is an additional `-p` argument which indicates the path to your policy checkpoint with  (e.g. `-p outputs/train/eval_koch_test/checkpoints/last/pretrained_model`).
+You can also use the model repository if you uploaded a model checkpoint to the hub (e.g. `-p ${HF_USER}/act_koch_test`).
+2. The name of dataset begins by `eval` to reflect that you are running inference (e.g. `--repo-id ${HF_USER}/eval_koch_test`).

 ### Visualize evaluation afterwards

-You can then visualize your evaluation dataset by running the same command as before but with the new dataset as argument:
+You can then visualize your evaluation dataset by running the same command as before but with the new inference dataset as argument:
 ```bash
 python lerobot/scripts/visualize_dataset.py \
   --root data \
   --repo-id ${HF_USER}/eval_koch_test
 ```

 ## Next step

-Join our [Discord](https://discord.com/invite/s3KuuzsPFb) to coordinate on community-driven data collection and training foundational models for robotics!
+Join our [Discord](https://discord.com/invite/s3KuuzsPFb) to collaborate on data collection and help us train a fully open-source foundational models for robotics!